nayaabkhan/nayaabkhan.me/meditations/2020-11-8-embrace-shortcomings.md

 date: November 8, 2020
 ---

-Identify with your flaws, be aware of them.
+Identify your flaws, be aware of them.
 And no one could ever use those to harm you.